 Why Weight Gain Causes Foot Problems

 Weight gain places more pressure on the feet causing the arch to flatten out.
 For women who already have a flat arch, weight gain can make them flatter.
-Women who gain weight are more likely to develop plantar fasciitis, bunions, and posterior tibial tendon dysfunction.
+Women who gain weight are more likely to develop plantar fasciitis, bunions, and posterior tibial tendonitis.
 Shoe size also increases with extra weight due to the flattening of the arch.
 It's important for women who have gained weight to get their feet measured when buying new shoes to avoid foot pain caused by wearing a shoe that's too small.

 Pregnancy and Foot Problems

 Rapid weight gain during pregnancy can bring on plantar fasciitis and Achilles tendonitis.
 Wearing a supportive shoe during this time is imperative.